acwDevs/CTF-Writeups/WHY2025CTF/aSYMMETRICK/WHYCTF25-aSYMMETRICK.md

 Starting with our main function we can see some interesting things happening right off the bat.

 ![alt text](image-6.png)
-1. On line 10 we can the program checks to see if a debugger is attached and if there is the program calls ExitProcess(0);
+1. On line 10 we can the program checks to see if a debugger is attached and if there is the program calls ExitProcess(0);<br>
     a.
 Not to worry we can either patch this to flip execution flow (I guess they dont want us pocking around lol)
-2. Lines 14-18 seem to be using GetComputerNameA to get the name of the machine its running on and comparing it to a string.
+3. Lines 14-18 seem to be using GetComputerNameA to get the name of the machine its running on and comparing it to a string.<br>
     a.
-I just went ahead and patched this as well so it would return true for everything but the correct name.
+I just went ahead and patched this as well so it would return true for everything but the correct name.<br>
     b.
 Inside the if statement we are taken to the real program which I will show in the next section.
 If strcmp statement evaluates as false we are shown the popup window with music as seen in the last section.